 Numerous bivalve fossils of the genus Pinna, a muscle-like animal, are present throughout the section.

 Properly classifying the few belemnites collected may hold important clues to the biogeography and migration patterns of this common fossil.
-Work is being done to identify the collected specimens to the species level, but so far it appears that there are three genera represented:
+Work is being done to identify the collected specimens to the species level.

 The ammonites of the Tuxedni Group were thoroughly studied by the USGS Paleontologist Ralph Imlay9, 10.
 There is a great diversity of ammonite fossils preserved at the site.